B74 (New York City bus): Bus route

+School trippers

+When school is in session, four buses depart from Mark Twain I.S.
+239 for the Gifted and Talented at 2:25pm and head to Mermaid Avenue via West 25th Street.
+All trips go straight to the Stillwell Avenue station and do not serve Sea Gate.

 History

 The streetcar line that ran from Sea Gate/Norton's Point to Coney Island was operated by the New York and Coney Island Railroad (NY&CI).
 It first started operating on June 9, 1879 as a steam line to connect Norton's Point to the Culver Terminal, which allowed passengers traveling on ferryboats to and from New York City (which only consisted of Manhattan at the time) have easy access to the beach.
 In 1899, the line was electrified, renamed to the Coney Island-Norton's Point Line and became a part of the South Brooklyn Railway, with the steam cars substituted for el cars.
-On July 3, 1910, the el cars were replaced with streetcars, although from May 1918 to October 1919, they reverted back to using el cars.In May 1918, through-running service between the Culver Line and the Norton's Point Line (and therefore service east of Stillwell Terminal) was discontinued, although the elevated ramp to the terminal was retained.In 1929, the west end of the Norton's Point Line was connected with physical trackage to the Sea Gate Line.
+On July 3, 1910, the el cars were replaced with streetcars, although from May 1918 to October 1919, they reverted back to using el cars.
+In May 1918, through-running service between the Culver Line and the Norton's Point Line (and therefore service east of Stillwell Terminal) was discontinued, although the elevated ramp to the terminal was retained.
+In 1929, the west end of the Norton's Point Line was connected with physical trackage to the Sea Gate Line.

 On February 17, 1936, the fare for those passengers of the trolley wishing to transfer to rapid transit lines at the Stillwell Terminal was lowered from 5 cents to 2 1/2 cents for each segment.
 A nickel was paid on the trolley, and upon request, the passenger given a small ticket to be redeemed at the Stillwell Terminal.

 Those trolley passengers only using the Norton's Point Line as a stand alone trip to or from Stillwell Terminal or points in between, still paid the full 5 cent fare as before.
 This reduced fare consideration resulted in a nearly 5,000,000 increase in yearly patronage.
 On November 7, 1948, the streetcars were replaced by motorbuses.
-Other than an expansion of evening service in January 1998and a routing change in Sea Gate (date unknown), the route has remained largely unchanged since the conversion to motorbuses.
+Other than an expansion of evening service in January 1998 and a routing change in Sea Gate (date unknown), the route has remained largely unchanged since the conversion to motorbuses.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, the B74 would retain its route, but closely spaced stops would be eliminated.